 - Spell check!
 If your spelling and grammar aren’t the best, ask someone to check it for you

-- The card will likely be read by a lot of people, so keep it clean and don’t write about anything that the bride and groom wouldn’t want to share.
+- The card will likely be read by a lot of people, so ask yourself again if your message is appropriate and doesn't contain anything that the couple wouldn’t want to share.
 This is not the place to joke about the groom’s antics on the stag do…

-- Is there a theme to the wedding that you could incorporate?
-A lyric from a rock ‘n’ roll hit could work well for a fifties theme, for example, or a Disney quote might be perfect for a fairy tale theme.
+- Have you thought about the wedding theme?
+A nod to their theme is a great touch: a lyric from a rock ‘n’ roll hit could work well for a fifties theme, for example, or a Disney quote might be perfect for a fairy tale theme.
 Walt Disney had the right idea with this line:

 “Laughter is timeless.
 Imagination has no age.
 Dreams are forever.”

-Image: Sadler Jones at Not On The High Street
+Image: Martha Brook at Not On The High Street

 I wish for you a life filled with happiness.